leftathome/chef-workflow-tasklib/README.md

 ## Configuring the workflow

-So we have all these pre-baked tasks, but we need this little thing tweaked so we can get on with our lives.
+chef-workflow provides you with a number of pre-baked tasks, but say you need just one little tweak so you get with your life.
 Maybe it's where the `.chef-workflow` directory lives or where to work with your cookbooks or what vagrant box to use, or whatever.
+You shouldn't have to rewrite the entire task to change that.

 The `KnifeSupport` and `VagrantSupport` have tooling to assist you with this.